 Loukoumades, Greek fried donut balls, are also known as lo'met el adi in the Levant countries or zalabya in Egypt.
 These heavenly fried dough balls are super crispy on the outside and soft and fluffy on the inside.
-They're drizzled with a simple syrup right after they come out of the oil, which gives the perfect amount of sweetness to these addicting little bites.
-As a kid, I remember they were only made in the month of Ramadan and on very special occasions, and I would always be so excited whenever I knew we were having some.
+They're drizzled with a simple syrup right after they come out of the oil.
+The simple syrup gives the perfect amount of sweetness to these addicting little bites.
+As a kid, I remember they were only made in the month of Ramadan and on very special occasions.
+I would always be so excited whenever I knew we were having some.
 I used to love them just plain, but now I love sprinkling some crushed pistachios on top.
 The BEST combo, trust me.

-I'll explain the recipe step-by-step so you can learn how to make the best loukoumades you've ever had.
+I'll explain the recipe step-by-step so you can learn how to make the best loukoumades Greek donuts.
 I've also recently seen people use all sorts of toppings and sauces on these crispy Greek donuts, so you definitely have room to get creative.
 My all-time favorite is definitely my simple syrup (which I'll also show you how to make in this recipe), but you can definitely go for Nutella, white chocolate, honey, nuts, cinnamon, whatever you like!

 Ingredients You'll Need: